Stickykenny/Relaytd/README.md

 #### Main

+Back-end
 > - CRUD Operation with PostgreSQL database
 > - DTO (Data Transfer Object) Usage
 > - Swagger integrated

+Front-end

 > - API call to Back-end
-> - HttpInterceptor Used for JWT token
+> - HttpInterceptorFn Used for JWT token
 > - Add/Send new entries
+> - Toast Notification with ngx-toastr

 #### Security
-- Spring Security Filter Chain : CORS, ~~CSRF (currently disabled)~~ and role-based access
+- Spring Security Filter Chain : CORS and role-based access
 - User Authentification with Database and In-Memory
 - OAuth 2.0 with Github or Google
 - JWT token generation and requirement
+- CSRF is disabled and not needed but implementation is commented and still available to see
 </div>

 #### Deprecated

 - Server UI with Thymeleaf => now moved to a proper Back-end
+- CSRF interceptor => doesn't have a usage when using JWT on SPA

 #### Plan